gar1t/gage-save/tests/cmd-list.md

 `list` shows runs.

-    >>> run("gage list -h")
+    >>> run("gage list -h")  # +diff
     Usage: gage list [options] [run]...
     ⤶
       List runs.
     ⤶
       By default the latest 20 runs are shown.
-To show more, use '-n / --limit' with higher number.
+To show more runs, use '-m / --more' or '-n / --limit'.
 Use '-a / --all' to show all runs.
     ⤶
       Use '-w / --where' to filter runs.
 Try 'gage help filters' for help with filter expressions.